hkmix/dotfiles/README.md

 ## Usage

-Avoid stowing files using `stow` directly, and use `stow.sh` in the repo instead as it will expand templates.
+Avoid stowing files using `stow` directly, and use `stower.sh` in the repo instead as it will expand templates.

 Run `update_gitignore.sh` to update the `.gitignore` file for templated files.